 A Seafood Paradise Know as “Little Hong Kong"

 Keelung is a port city located in the north end of Taiwan Island.
 Due to the special location, it was frequently attacked in ancient times; numerous emplacement groups were therefore built.
 They nowadays have become special scenery of the city.
 The prosperous city lies between seas and mountains with similar landscapes with Hong Kong, hence named “Small Hong Kong”.

-It is also called “Rainy Port” because it rains a lot in winter, but it is the best season to enjoy hot spring.
-Remember to bring rain gears if coming there in winter.
+It is also called “Rainy Port” because it rains a lot in winter, but winter is the best season to enjoy hot spring.
+Remember to bring rain gears if going there in winter.
 In spring, the rain decreases a lot and is not heavy to affect your travel.
-Typhoons pass once in a while in summer, so remember to notice the weather forecast.
-Except the typhoon, summer scenery is very beautiful and the Hungry Ghost Festival Ceremony is held then every year.
-Autumn there is quite short.
+Typhoons pass once in a while from June to Auguest, so remember to notice the weather forecast.
+Except for the typhoon, summer scenery is very beautiful and the Hungry Ghost Festival Ceremony is held then every year.

 Top Things to Do in Keelung